Two for the Money (2005 film): Reception

 Two for the Money received generally negative reviews from critics.
-Rotten Tomatoes reports that 22% of critics give the film positive reviews, based on 109 reviews, with an average score of 4.7/10.
+Rotten Tomatoes reports that 22% of critics give the film positive reviews, based on 109 reviews, with an average score of 5.1/10.
 Its consensus states: "Despite its sportsmanlike swagger, Two for the Moneys aimless plot isn't worth betting on."
-The film's box-office receipts came to $22,991,379 in the United States and $30,526,509 worldwide, against a production budget of $35 million.
-The film also got mixed-to-average reviews on review aggregator Metacritic, where it scored 50 out of a 100, based on 29 critical reviews.
+On Metacritic, it scored 50 out of a 100, based on 29 critics, indicating "mixed or average" reviews.
+Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 Roger Ebert of the Chicago Sun-Times gave the film 3½ stars out of 4, while Nick Schager of Slant Magazine gave it 2 out of 4, saying in his opening comments, "Substitute The Devil's Advocate's satanic legal scheming with unethical sports gambling practices and you've got Two for the Money."
 Two for the Money also received 48% from Cinafilm, which based it on 507 reviews, as well as a C from Reeling Reviews.

+The film's box-office gross receipts amounted to $23 million in the United States and a worldwide total of $30.5 million, against a production budget of $20-35 million.